MaxiRuess/GrandRepository-of-Artificial-Musings/README.md

 Enter at your own risk.
 The creator is not responsible for lost data, lost sanity, or accidental AI uprisings.
 Bring your own computational resources, a sense of humor, and an appreciation for the chaotic beauty of machine learning.

 Remember, in the Grand Repository of Artificial Musings, every commit is an adventure, every pull request a saga.
 May your epochs be few and your learning rates be judicious.

+>If you're like me and Sarcasms is not your strong suit, this is supposed to be ironic or at least funny.